astein-iamovers/neone-make/README.md

 ## Postman Collection

-To setup a pub/sub we have prepared a Postman collection.
+We have prepared a Postman collection to test the ONE Record API.
 You will need to install Postman or a compatible software in order to use it.

 1. [Download the Postman Collection here.](./assets/postman/Subscription.postman_collection.json) It will open a new github page, use the download button to get the file

 2. [Download the Postman Environment here](./assets/postman/SubscriptionEnvironment.postman_environment.json).
 It will open a new github page, use the download button to get the file

-3. Import the Environment in Postman
+3. Import the Environment in Postman and Update the Variables

 4. Import the Collection in Postman

-5. In the Environments tab, select the subscription environment.
+5. In the Environments tab, select the IAM Test environment.
-There you will have server1, server2 and baseUrlKeyCloak

-6. Select Collections on the right menu and open the Subscription collection already imported
+6. Select Collections on the right menu and open the IAM Test collection already imported

 7. Use the Token Request call to generate and access token